-TaskArc Documentation
+TaskArc RPA Documentation

 bot.py.
 The underlying implementation (cv_engine, win_ocr) is compiled and optimized for Windows.